-Well-being therapies are proven to promote relaxation and stress relief, re-connect the mind and body, release muscular tension often associated with stress and anxiety as well as boosting the immune system.
+Well-being therapies are proven to promote relaxation and stress relief, re-connect the mind and body, release muscular tension often associated with stress and anxiety as well as boost the immune system.

 Exercise is an integral part of overall mental and physical health.
 Nightingale Hospital offers a gymnasium for patient use when an individual is not participating in group therapy programmes.

-A personal trainer employed by the hospital will offer patients an initial assessment, and then tailor an exercise programme for them based on their fitness level and goals.
-This is a free ‘drop in’ service that occurs Wednesday each week.
+A personal trainer employed by the hospital will offer patients an initial assessment and tailor an exercise programme for them based on their fitness level and goals.
+This is a free ‘drop-in’ service that occurs Wednesday each week.
 Additional sessions including 1-1 sessions can be purchased at an additional cost.

 Diet and nutrition

-The nutritionist programme is exploring eating patterns and identifying areas that require attention to balanced nutrition.
+The nutritionist programme explores eating patterns and identifies areas that require attention to balanced nutrition.
 The nutritionist programme will improve physiological and psychological health and well-being.
 Nightingale Hospital nutritionist programme, for inpatient, day patient and outpatient, includes an assessment of current patterns and evidence-based advice on what changes to make.